Thinkwise/docs/docs/sf/service_tier.md

 |Program object|Description|
 |--- |--- |
-|Csharp_csproj_references|The templates that are woven into this, are placed in the block with project references of the service tier csproj.
+|Csharp_csproj_references|The templates that are woven into this are placed in the block with project references of the service tier csproj.
 NuGet packages can add references to the project.
-For this reason, custom libraries must be added to this program object to be able to use any libraries in the csproj.|
+For this reason, custom libraries have to be added to this program object to be able to use any libraries in the csproj.|
-|Csharp_nuget_packages_config|The templates that are woven into this, are placed in the packages.config file of the csproj van de service tier.
+|Csharp_nuget_packages_config|The templates that are woven into this are placed in the packages.config file of the csproj van de service tier.
-This file keeps track for NuGet of the packages that need to be included for the project.|
+This file keeps track of the packages that need to be included for the project for NuGet.|
-|Csharp_nuget_targets_repositories|The templates that are woven into this, are placed in the block with repositories in the nuget.targets file of the service tier.
+|Csharp_nuget_targets_repositories|The templates that are woven into this are placed in the block with repositories in the nuget.targets file of the service tier.
 The repositories that NuGet uses can be specified here.|